Home ] Dictionary ] Tool Box ] Case Studies ] KBIs ] You Tube ] Software & Utilities ] Read This ] Site Map ] Biz-Blog ]

 What is the role of planning in business?
 What are the tips for development of planning and organizing skills?

-Planning and Organizing Planning and Organizing is the skill that is part of Ability to plan group of basic skills.
+Planning and Organizing is the skill that is part of Ability to plan group of basic skills.
 Planning is the ability to conceive, develop and implement plans with purpose of accomplishing short and long term goals.
 Planning and organizing is important for different positions and functions.

 Definition